nionis99/ReactJS/README.md

 # ReactJS Program

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Webpack (https://webpack.js.org).

 ## Available Scripts